JoyeuseMuj/obook/docs/pathways/early-career-data-scientist.md

 # Early Career Data Scientist

 **Description:** A collection of videos, tutorials, training materials, and exercises targeted towards any entry-level, early-career trainee interested in learning basic skills in data science.

+**Preparation**: no advance preparation is required.

 ## 1. Data Science Ethics